Areas of Application

 NGS Sealing Structure

-Non-Contact Gap Seal Structure Schematic
+Schematic of Non-Contact Gap Seal Structure

 Sensor Bore / Bearing Monitoring